olibre/GreatTips/GUTs/README.md

 Coverage pourcentage
 ====================

-Do not specify a pourcentage.
+* Do not specify a pourcentage
-Just request a high coverage and review what is not covered/tested.
+* Just request a high coverage
+* And check what is not covered (tested)

-* If the untested/uncovered part is not relevant => Unit-Test can be considered as OK.
+  * If the untested part is not relevant => OK (could this code be removed?)
-* But if something is missing => Add tests to cover this part.
+  * Else something important is not tested => Add tests

 Testivus and code coverage